 Services and Organizations for Families

 An essential part of advocating for services for your child is knowing to whom to reach out.
-This page lists services and organizations that are relevant to most families who have children with deafblindness at some time during their child's life.
+This page lists services and organizations that are relevant to most families who have children who are deafblind at some time during their child's life.

 Services

-State Deafblind Projects – An essential resource for all families of children with deafblindness.
+State Deafblind Projects – An essential resource for all families of children who are deafblind.
 The types of services offered vary from state to state, but typically include resources, guidance, and annual workshops or other events.

-Parent Centers – Although not specific to deafblindness, Parent Centers in every state help parents of children with disabilities participate effectively in their children's education and development.
-Find your Parent Center →
+Parent Centers – Although not specific to children who are deafblind, parent centers in every state help parents of children with disabilities participate effectively in their children's education and development.
+Find your parent center →

-Helen Keller National Center Regional Services – Most relevant to families of transition-age youth and adults, these offices have representatives who connect deafblind individuals, their families, and service providers with consultation, advocacy, assessment, training, referrals, and more.
+Helen Keller National Center Regional Services – Most relevant to families of young adult children who are deafblind, these offices have representatives who connect individuals who are deafblind, their families, and service providers with consultation, advocacy, assessment, training, referrals, and more.

 Organizations